School nurses are registered nurses who have completed additional specialist training in school nursing.

 Our school nursing teams across Surrey promote physical health and emotional wellbeing in schools and in the community.
 This includes issues such as sexual health, illnesses, healthy eating, exam stress and bullying.

-Provide health advice to help young people make the most of their education
+• provide health advice to help young people make the most of their education

-Hold health drop-ins offering young people an opportunity to discuss health issues confidentially
+• hold health drop-ins offering young people an opportunity to discuss health issues confidentially

-Deliver classroom-based health education
+• deliver classroom-based health education

-Support immunisation programmes in school
+• support immunisation programmes in school

 We offer a text service called ChatHealth, a confidential school nurse messaging service for students at school.
-Young people can contact their school nurse in confidence by text.
-The Chat Health text number is: 07507 329 951.

 Some school nurses offer drop-in sessions for young people to talk about anything that may be worrying them.